An end-to-end requirement-based development and validation process for embedded systems

 How to find missing requirements ?
 (STIMULUS 2017 new feature!)

-Discover how STIMULUS helps you identify the situations where some requirements are missing.
-STIMULUS highlights the periods of time where some behaviours are not specified, so you can complete your specification until you are satisfied with the specified system behaviour.
+Discover how STIMULUS helps you to identify the situations where some requirements are missing.
+STIMULUS highlights where some behaviours are not specified, enabling you to rewrite your specification until you are satisfied that the behaviour of the system is as intended.

 How to test your system against requirements ?